DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/Accounting/index.rst

 Multi-DB accounting
 ======================
-Since v6r12 each accounting type can be stored in a different DB.
+Accounting types can be stored in a different DB.
 By default all accounting types data will be stored in the database defined under **/Systems/Accounting/_Instance_/Databases/AccountingDB**.
 To store a type data in a different database (say WMSHistory) define the data base location under the databases directory.
 Then define **/Systems/Accounting/_Instance_/Databases/MultiDB** and set an option with the type name and value pointing to the database to use.